 The Role of Language in my Framework

-In my 'Multi-Media Magic,' he explores the concept that language is a key tool for manifesting intentions.
+In my 'Multi-Media Magic,' I explore the concept that language is a key tool for manifesting intentions.
 Creating a unique language allows for a more direct and personalized channel of energy, bypassing mental noise and aligning your subconscious with your magical goals.
-This encourages practitioners to develop a linguistic system that connects to their inner workings. #
+This encourages practitioners to develop a linguistic system that connects to their inner workings.

 Practical Application of Magical Languages